What to do in the Garden in April

 If you have a greenhouse, lean to or frost free area, you can save money by buying small bedding plants in April, which are cheaper, and grow them on in the sheltered frost free conditions.

-These small plug plants need to be potting on immediately, but take care to pot them up just one stage in pot size.
-If you put a small plug plant into a large pot, it will not thrive.
-If the plants are small, you need to escalate the pot size gradually.
-If you are going to plant the plugs in containers or hanging baskets, (as opposed to borders,) once the plants are more established, it's a good idea to plant them in the container and grow on in the greenhouse until ready to plant out.
-This will help the plants establish a good root system in the container before placing outside.
+Later, when the plants have matured, if you are going to put them in containers or hanging baskets (as opposed to borders) it's a good idea to plant them in the container and grow on in the greenhouse until ready to plant out.
+This will help the plants establish a good root system in the container before placing them outside.

 Crocus has a great selection of spring and summer bedding plants.